skonair/advent-of-code-2018/README.md

 # advent-of-code-2018

-A Clojure library designed to ... well, that part is up to you.
+Some small clojure files that solve the https://adventofcode.com/2018 development tasks.

 ## Usage

-FIXME
+  $ lein test

 ## License

-Copyright © 2018 FIXME
+Copyright © 2018 Sascha Koch

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.